margo/specification/system-design/specification/margo-devices/device-requirements.md

 Devices supporting the Compose deployment type, MUST provide the following additional components:

 - Capabilities for deploying Compose applications
-- Compose orchestration platform i.e., Docker or Podman
+- An OCI container runtime, for example Docker or Podman

 ## Future Requirements